Cookies help us deliver our services.

 Altough I have a college education in electronics, almost throughout my entire professional career I did work for various law enforcement agencies.
 I am retired since 1 november 2022.

 I have been interested in both electronics and mechanics since childhood.
-In the early seventies I became fascinated by the way the MW offshore pirate radio stations managed to transmit from written off small cargo ships or fishing vessels.
-A self-repaired Grundig 2053W from the fifties, with built-in rotatable ferrite-antenna, was my companion.
+In the early seventies I had become an avid music lover and I particulary enjoyed the nocturnal "album format" emissions by Radio Caroline on the medium wave band.
+I was fascinated by the way this MW offshore pirate radio stations managed to transmit from written off small cargo ships or fishing vessels.
+A self-repaired Grundig 2053W set from the fifties, with built-in rotatable ferrite-antenna, was my companion.
 This set is still in the shack.
-Being an avid music lover I particulary enjoyed the nocturnal "album format" emissions by Radio Caroline.

-I soon discovered broadcast-transmissions on the 49m band.
+Later on I discovered broadcast-transmissions on the 49m band.
 In 1979, after purchasing a Sommerkamp FRG-7000 general coverage receiver, I came across communications on the to amateur radio allocated HF-bands, and slowly got in to this great hobby as a SWL (ONL5810).
 It has stuck with me ever since!

-In 1988, encouraged by Roger ON1TQ (SK), Claude ON7TK and Carine ON7LX, I succesfully went for the class A-operator certificate and was assigned the ON7AH callsign.
+In 1988, I succesfully went for the class A-operator certificate and was assigned the ON7AH callsign.

-Unfortunately, in 1999 other pursuits had to be given priority and almost all my amateur radio equipment was sold, was donated to friends or went to the scrap metal dealer.
+Unfortunately, the following years, other pursuits had to be given priority and gradually I got rid of almost all my amateur radio equipment.
+Transceivers were sold and peripherals went to either fellow villager ON4ANE or to the scrap metal dealer.

-After a house move in July 2016, I was able to return to the hobby.
-Starting with a Kenwood TS-180S from 1980, a 12V 100Ah car battery, a random wire length end-fed antenna and a homemade tuner, my station was gradually upgraded to a (according to today's standards) modest HF station.
+In July 2016, after a house move, I was able to return to the hobby.
+Restarting with a Kenwood TS-180S from 1980, an end-fed random length wire antenna with 9:1 UNUN and a homemade tuner.
+Gradually, my station was upgraded to a (according to today's standards) still modest HF station.

-A mains filter at the 240V entrance of the shack, an adequate RF ground system individually connected to every piece of equipment and to the mast, plus common mode chokes on all coaxial feedlines, are all helping to reduce the manmade noise level.
+A mains filter at the 240V entrance of the shack, an adequate RF ground system individually connected to each device and common mode chokes on all coaxial feedlines.

 In my shack, located in the garden, I use N1MM+ for logging.
-On a regular base I upload all data into DXLab's DXKeeper.
-Every QSO made since 1988 (outside contests) is uploaded to LoTW, QRZ, Club Log and eQSL.
+On a regular base all N1MM+ and WSJT-X data are stored into DXLab's DXKeeper.
+Every QSO made since 1988 is then uploaded to LoTW, QRZ, Club Log and eQSL.
 Unfortunately, all the pre-2017 contest logs are lost.

-Altough digital modes don't appeal to me, I still use FT8 in order to build up my DXCC score.
-Dissapointed to notice that more and more DX-stations and DXpeditions choosing FT8-mode as their core ($$$?) activity.
-FT8 is a great invention, but impersonal, and besides a few mouse clicks, it doesn't demand a lot of operating skills really.
+Altough digital modes don't appeal to me, I use FT8/FT4 in order to build up my DXCC score.
+Dissapointed to notice that more and more DX-stations and DXpeditions choosing FT8-mode as their core activity.
+FT8 is a great invention, but impersonal, and besides a few mouse clicks, it doesn't demand a lot of operating skills really (at least for the operators who have read and understand the manual).
 It is more like watching a sick goldfish in a bowl of water.

 ------------------------------------------------------------------------------------------------------------------------------------------